neurogym/neurogym/docs/envs.md

 decision : constant 500

+noise : Standard deviation of the Gaussian noise added to
+        the stimulus. (def: 0.01)

-#### DawTwoStep
+### DawTwoStep task ###

-On each trial, an initial choice between two options lead to either of two, second-stage states.
+Logic: On each trial, an initial choice between two options lead to either of two, second-stage states.
 In turn, these both demand another two-option choice, each of which is associated with  a different chance of receiving reward.

 Reference paper:

 [Model-Based Influences on Humans'
         Choices and Striatal Prediction Errors](https://www.sciencedirect.com/science/article/pii/S0896627311001255)

-#### DelayedMatchCategory
+### DelayedMatchCategory task ###

-A sample stimulus is followed by a delay and test.
+Logic: A sample stimulus is followed by a delay and test.
 Agents are required to indicate if the sample and test are in the same category.

 Reference paper: